 Camping at the KVR

-Primitive camping is available at 25 sites identified on the Visitor Guide Map.
-About half of the sites are vehicle-accessible; about one third are canoe-accessible; and about one third are hike-in, bike-in, and/or horseback-accessible only.
+Primitive camping is available at 25 sites identified on the visitor guide map.
+About half of the sites are vehicle-accessible for $15/night; about one third are canoe-accessible and about one third are hike-in, bike-in, or horseback-accessible only for $10/night.
 Campsites are available on a first-come, first-served basis.
-All campers are required to register and obtain camping permits; camping permits are available at the Visitor Center or any of the sixteen self-registration stations located throughout the Reserve.
+All campers are required to register and obtain camping permits; camping permits are available at the visitor center or any of the 16 self-registration stations located throughout the Reserve.
 Sites do not have water or toilet facilities.
 Plan appropriately.

 |Leave No Trace|

 The beauty of the Reserve is unrivaled.
 To preserve it for future generations, we ask that you leave no trace of your visit.

 "Pack it in; pack it out" - pick up and pack out all of your litter.
 Burying or leaving trash is unacceptable, as is burning items as aluminum cans and foil, cigarette butts, bottle caps, glass, folding chairs, chemically treated wood, untreated lumber with nails or screws, plastics, or Styrofoam in your campfire.
 Only burn paper, cardboard, and untreated wood.

 - Use existing fire pits; don't burn garbage.

 - Observe posted camp area capacity limits.

 - Leave the site better than you found it.

 - Respect the serenity of the area - keep noise to a minimum.